-If you want to turn your temp job or probation period into a permanent position there are some things you can do to boost your chances, here are 5 of the best:
+If you want to turn your temp job or probation period into a permanent position there are things you can do to boost your chances.
+Here are five of the best strategies:

 One of the most important attributes employers are looking for is reliability.

 Fail to turn up to work on time and there's little chance of you being asked to stay on long term, no matter how much extra effort you put in.

-You'll also need to show that you can be trusted to complete the work you're assigned every time you're called upon by your supervisor or boss, but it’s also useful to prove you can show initiative and crack on with your jobs when you're working unsupervised.
+You'll need to show that you can be trusted to complete the work you're assigned by your supervisor or boss, but it’s also useful to prove you can show initiative and crack on with your tasks when you're working unsupervised.